 With so many benefits, Dry Needling is becoming a great way for people to add additional value to their practices, and with many clients now asking for it, it allows you to grow your client base.
 While each state is different, many professionals are currently able to perform dry needling (DN) per their state board or certifying agency.
-Each individual profession has differing regulations concerning the use of DN in clinical practice, and here are the three most common medical professions that take DN courses:
+Each individual profession has differing regulations concerning the use of DN in clinical practice.
+Here are the most common medical professions that take needling courses:

-The minimum requirement across these professions to perform DN in clinical practice is 27 hours of post-graduate, continuing education.
+The typical requirement across these professions to perform DN in clinical practice is somewhere between 27-80 hours of post-graduate, continuing education.
 Now, you’re probably wondering, “How do I get certified in dry needling?”

 Scroll down to the profession that applies to you to learn more.

 PTs are typically either required to take 27 or 54 hours of post-graduate, continuing education on the clinical practice of DN.
 As mentioned above, each state has its own specific rules and regulations regarding dry needling, and it is up to the practitioner to ensure that they understand their state's particular requirements.

 Some states also require that upon completion of the required CEUs in DN, the practitioner must be observed by an experienced dry needler for a certain number of hours before they are deemed as an independent practitioner in the area of DN.
 These hours are typically allowed to be completed via internet/video conference.
 This is a service we offer at Intricate Art Seminars.
 Contact us for further information regarding this requirement.

 Athletic Trainers’ (AT) ability to perform DN and the required CEUs to do so vary by state, and sometimes by school, if the AT practices in a university setting.
 We are a BOC approved provider.